mashug0/ClearVision/README.md

 # ClearVision: A VAE-Based Framework for Blind Image Restoration

-**ClearVision** is a deep generative image restoration system developed as part of the **Summer Projects 2025** under the Coding Club of XYZ University.
+**ClearVision** is a deep generative image restoration system developed as part of the **Summer Projects 2025** under the Coding Club of IIT Guwahati.
 The project addresses the challenge of restoring high-quality images from visually degraded inputs using a custom corruption pipeline and a VAE-based restoration model.

 ---